-Another consequence of the highly misspecified situation is that it makes no sense to test at the beginning the hypothesis \textit{integrated process} vs. \textit{trend stationarity} with the ADF-test or the hypothesis \textit{trend stationarity} vs. \textit{integrated process} with the KPSS-test.
-We have tried this and found many situations where both tests reject.
-Usually this is contradictory.
-In the present situation it just means that the true process is neither trend stationary nor an integrated process but the phases of an chaotic oscillator with some noise.

-The consequence is that one has to make the decision whether it makes sense to apply cointergration from common sense, meaning that one has to exclude those cases where the length of the cycle is almost stuck to a pregiven length (for example all daily cycles have to be excluded since one knows long in advance where the phase will be at a certain time).

 \textbf{Acknowledgements}\\[6pt] { This work was part of the project ``Econometric Models for Phase Synchronization'' supported by the University of Heidelberg under the grant \textit{Frontier} D.801000/08.023 submitted in March 2008.\\[4pt] { The first author had the privilege to be from 2001--2007 a member of the DFG-priority programme SPP 1114 ``Mathematical methods for time series analysis and digital image analysis'' (jointly with many physicists).
-In this joint project he learned about phase synchronization from several colleagues including J\"{u}rgen Kurths, Ulrich Parlitz, Bj\"{o}rn Schelter and Jens Timmer \cite{Dah-2008}.}\\[4pt] { We are very grateful to Florian M\"{u}ller-Dahlhaus for extensive discussions on the role of phase synchronization in neuroscience.}
+In this joint project he learned about phase synchronization from several colleagues including J\"{u}rgen Kurths, Ulrich Parlitz, Bj\"{o}rn Schelter and Jens Timmer - see \cite{Dah-2008}.}\\[4pt] { We are very grateful to S{\o}ren Johansen for some comments on an earlier version of this paper and to Florian M\"{u}ller-Dahlhaus for extensive discussions on the role of phase synchronization in neuroscience.}

 \textbf{Disclaimer:} The views expressed here are those of the authors and not necessarily those of its employers.